-Rubber Ducks in support of SickKids Foundation were $5 for one and $20 for five.
-All proceeds from Rubber Duck sales will be donated to SickKids Foundation.
+Rubber Ducks in support of SickKids Foundation will be $5 for one and $20 for five.
+Net proceeds from Rubber Duck sales support SickKids in Toronto, ON.

 The Hospital for Sick Children (SickKids) is a health-care community dedicated to improving the health of children.
 Their mission is to provide the best in family-centred, compassionate care, to lead in scientific and clinical advancement, and to prepare the next generation of leaders in child health.

 Purchase Rubber Ducks in support of SickKids Foundation and be entered for the chance to win the Grand Prize of a three year lease of a 2018 Mazda CX-5, or the Second Prize of five 2019 Canada's Wonderland Season Passes!

 Each Rubber Duck is valid for one chance to win.
 Proceeds from Rubber Duck sales benefit The Hospital for Sick Children in Toronto, ON.
 Vehicle prizes courtesy of Maple Auto Mall.

 Three year lease of a 2018 Mazda CX-5,